Why is it so hard to evaluate health program efficacy?

 This leaves employers in a difficult position.
 How can they realistically evaluate their health interventions, and only re-invest in high value programs?

 The Accorded methodology avoids the inherent bias of pre- vs post-intervention analysis, and instead reviews the timeframe in which an intervention was active.
-And it takes a bottoms-up approach, meaning that performance is evaluated on a cascade:
+And it takes a bottom-up approach, meaning that performance is evaluated on a cascade:

 The evaluation asks: For each member who engaged with the intervention, did they incur more, less, or similar claims cost to a comparable member?